Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Florida and its opponents have combined to put up more than 59 points in four of 11 games this season.
+- Florida and its opponents have gone over the current 59-point total in four of 11 games (36.4%) this season.

-- Florida State's games have gone over 59 points in five of 11 chances this season.

-- The two teams combine to average 60.7 points per game, 1.7 more than the over/under in this contest.
+- The two teams combine to score 60.7 points per game, 1.7 more than the total in this contest.

-- The 53.8 combined points per game that these two squads have allowed this season are 5.2 fewer than the 59 over/under in this contest.
+- This contest's total is 5.2 points greater than the 53.8 these two squads combine to surrender per game this season.

-- The Gators and their opponents have scored an average of 59.4 points per game in 2021, 0.4 more than Saturday's total.
+- Gators games this season feature an average total of 59.4 points, a number 0.4 points higher than Saturday's over/under.

 - In 2021, games involving the Seminoles have averaged a total of 57.4 points, 1.6 fewer than this game's set over/under.